joscheuerer/hands-on-workshop/docs/lab3-new.md

-# Usecase 3 - Templates & NoCode (Self-Service)
+# Usecase 3 - Templates & NoCode

 ## Overview - What's in the section?
 Time: ~20 minutes

-In this section, we will begin to make use of the StackGuardian marketplace, which can be seen as a library for templates and blueprints.
+In this section, we will begin to make use of the StackGuardian library, which is the home of templates and blueprints.
 But it is more than that - it also allows you to manage the version and lifecycle of your IaC templates, across different protocols (like Terraform, Ansible Playbooks, Helm Charts etc..), combine multiple templates/protocols into a stack and use NoCode to deploy them.
 The goal of this use-case is to demonstrate the following:

 * Standardize on blueprints and templates